Understanding the Value of Self-Pay Neuropsychological Evaluations

 • Inform college disability services

-• Guide workplace accommodations
+• Support requests for workplace accommodations

-• Improve therapy treatment planning
+• Inform therapy and treatment planning

-• Increase self understanding
+• Increase self-understanding

 • Help family members better understand one another